 Do I Need To Go To Court?

 If you’ve recently been served with divorce papers, you may be wondering if it is necessary to go to court.
 As soon as your attorneys file your response, the opposing counsel will be notified.
 From that point, your attorneys will try to see what can be done by agreement, if temporary orders need to be put in place, or temporary injunctions that say neither party will cancel insurances, accounts, or transfer money.
 This will maintain the status quo until both sides’ attorneys can divide the community estate between parties.

-Once we do that, we may have an option to attend mediation.
-Mediation is required on all cases before a final trial is heard before the judge, but most of the times it is very helpful to have the parties mediate as soon as we get started and obtain financial information about the parties and their divorce situation.
+After this phase, there may be an option to attend mediation.
+Mediation is required on all cases before a final trial is heard in front of the judge, but usually it is helpful to have the parties mediate as soon as possible to obtain financial information about both parties and understand the divorce situation.

 Mary E. Ramos is dedicated to achieving positive outcomes for all of her clients.
 She and her team understand that any legal situation involving family is emotionally challenging, and they work hard to get results while making the process as painless as possible.
 If you’ve recently been served with divorce papers in Texas, contact the trusted team of family law experts at Ramos Law Group, PLLC, today.

 Last Updated on May 23, 2023 by Ramos Law Group, PLLC